 ?The UCLA Law Program on Philanthropy & Nonprofits invites you to join us for our second Lunch Talk on Careers in Nonprofit Arts on Wednesday, October 4, 2023 from 12:00pm-1:15pm in Law Room 1430.

 Lecturer in Law

-Elizabeth Bawden is a partner at McKenna Long & Aldridge LLP in Los Angeles, specializing in estate planning, planned giving and tax exempt organizations.
-She teaches Estate and Gift Tax at UCLA School of Law.
-She received her B.A. cum laude in Philosophy from Wheaton College and her J.D. from UCLA Law School, specializing in tax law and business law.
-As part of the Private Client Services team at McKenna Long & Aldridge LLP, Ms. Bawden represents clients in matters related to family wealth transfers for large estates, sophisticated estate and gift tax saving techniques, charitable planned giving, family private foundations, business succession planning, and complex probate and trust administrations.
-She also regularly represents tax-exempt organizations in formation, organizational and operational issues.
+Elizabeth Bawden is a partner at Withers Bergman LLP, specializing in estate planning, planned giving and tax exempt organizations.
+She teaches Estate and Gift Tax as well as Estate Planning at UCLA School of Law.
+Ms. Bawden is also faculty in the American institute for Philanthropic Studies' Certified Specialist in Planned Giving Program teaching charitable gifting.
+She received her B.A. cum laude in Philosophy from Wheaton College and her J.D. from UCLA Law School, specializing in taxation, where she served as Executive Editor of the UCLA Law Review.
 She is certified by the California Board of Legal Specialization as a legal specialist in Estate Planning, Trust and Probate Law.